Starting Spiritual Conversations

 Sharing how you have found help often creates interest in others to hear more.
 If someone really wants help, they'll seek it out.
 If God is at work they likely will listen to how you discovered God's help for your life.

-PEAK BEHIND THE CURTAIN
+PEEK BEHIND THE CURTAIN

 After sharing a Faith Story and bringing God into your conversation, ask a follow-up question to see if God is stirring their heart to hear more.
 Something like: